Requires Vulkan 1.0

 memoryObjectId is for.

 The internal alloc/free callbacks are not extensible except via new VkInternalAllocationType values.
 The VkDeviceMemoryReportCallbackDataEXT in this extension is extensible.
-That was deliberate: there’s a real possibility we’ll want to get extra information in the future.
+That was deliberate: there is a real possibility we will want to get extra information in the future.
 As one example, currently this reports only physical allocations, but we believe there are interesting cases for tracking how populated that VA region is.

 The callbacks are clearly specified as only callable within the context of a call from the app into Vulkan.
 We believe there are some cases where drivers can allocate device memory asynchronously.
 This was one of the sticky issues that derailed the internal device memory allocation reporting design (which is essentially what this extension is trying to do) leading up to 1.0.